gcmastra/kickstarter-analysis/README.md

 # kickstarter-analysis
-repo for holding code from excel module in bootcamp
+repository for holding code from unit 1 excel module in bootcamp